perladvent/perldotcom/content/article/_pub_2004_10_14_file_editing.md

      | <Sink>

-This example first reads a header file, then the input from the pipe source, and then a footer file â the whole mess.
+This example first reads a header file, then the input from the pipe source, and then a footer file — the whole mess.
 The program modifies this text and sends it through to the out pipe.

 As I mentioned earlier, when dealing with multiple files it is usually